Zapper-fi/protocol/docs/Interpretation/app-token-interpretation/overview.md

 1. Directly from the contract itself - this is the best-case scenario, where the contract has a method that returns the underlying tokens.
 For example, the Uniswap V2 pair contract has `token0()` and `token1()` methods that return the underlying tokens.
 2. User input - in some cases, the underlying tokens are not directly resolvable from the contract, and the user must provide the underlying tokens.
 For example, [Aave ETH (aETH)](https://etherscan.io/token/0x3a3a65aab0dd2a17e3f1947ba16138cd37d08c04#readContract) does not contain a method on the contract call the ETH gas token contract, as it does not exist.
 In this case, the user must provide the underlying token address; in the case of Aave ETH, the user inputs `0x0000000000000000000000000000000000000000` as the underlying token address.

-### Redeemable Value
+### Exchange Rate

-Finally, we define how many underlying tokens an app token is redeemable for.
+Finally, we define how many underlying tokens an app token is redeemable for, or the exchange rate.

 This is done through an expression, which is a mathematical formula that defines how many underlying tokens an app token is redeemable for.
 This can be as simple as inputting `1` for a token that is redeemable for 1 underlying token (a 1:1 redemption ratio), or as complex as a formula that calculates the redemption value based on the state of the contract.
 For example, a Uniswap V2 pair is redeemable for `reserve0 / (10 ^ token0.decimals())` amount of token0 and `reserve1 / (10 ^ token1.decimals())` amount of token1.

 The result of all these components is a set of rules that define how to resolve an app token.
 This information is assembled into a JSON object that is stored in the Zapper database, and is used to calculate the value of app tokens in user wallets.